matusm/Bev.Instruments.P9710/README.md

 * `InstrumentBatteryLevel`
 Returns the percentage of the actual battery capacity.
 Always 100 with plug-in power supply connected.

-* `DevicePort`
-The port name as passed to the constructor.

 * `DetectorID`
 Returns a string identifing the detector head connected.

 * `PhotometricUnit`
 Returns the symbol of the measurement unit.
 This unit is used for the value returned by `GetPhotometricValue()`.
-Error-prone!
-Might be depricated in future releases!
+Danger of confusion - might be depricated in future releases!

 * `DetectorCalibrationFactor`
 Returns calibration factor for the detector head used.
-Error-prone!
-Might be depricated in future releases!
+Danger of confusion - might be depricated in future releases!

+* `DevicePort`
+The port name as passed to the constructor.

 ## Notes

 Once instantiated, it is not possible to modify the object's `DevicePort`.
-However swaping  instruments on the same port can work.
-Properties like `InstrumentID` will reflect the actual instrument.
+However swaping  instruments on the same port may work.
+Properties like `InstrumentID` etc. will reflect the actual instrument.

-With the low level, yet powerful method `string Query(string)` one can gain full control over the instrument.
+With the low level, yet powerful method `string Query(string)`, one can gain full control over the instrument.
 It is declared private in this library to restrict potential danger.
 You can declare it public if you are brave enough.

 ## Usage

-The following code fragment of a simple program shows the use of this class.
+The following code fragment demonstrate the use of this class.

 ```cs
 using Bev.Instruments.P9710;